 Another example of going concern is the writing off the deferred expense.
 The benefit of such expenses is enjoyed through different years instead of utilizing the expense in a single year.
 This is too conceivable because of going concerned fundamental assumptions of accounting.

-As per the basic accounting assumptions, it is assumed that an entity is following the same concept until the changes are mentioned in the accounting policies, standards and so forth.
+As per the basic accounting assumptions, it is assumed that an entity is following the same concept until the changes are mentioned in the accounting policies, standards, and so forth.
 Consistency assumption helps the company to have uniform financial statements.
-This consistency helps the user of financial statement to compare the different period’s financial statements.
+This consistency helps the user of financial statements to compare the different period’s financial statements.

-It becomes easy for the user of financial statement to analyze its performance when the accounting methods remain the same for different periods.
-It also helps the management in plan formulations and decision making.
+It becomes easy for the user of a financial statement to analyze its performance when the accounting methods remain the same for different periods.
+It also helps the management in plan formulations and decision-making.

 However, this doesn’t imply that an entity cannot change its method of accounting.
 Here are some of the situations where an entity has to change its accounting methodology or policy: